If you have never sewn a dress before, then a Mod dress is a great way to begin.

 Not only is a Mod dress stylish, but it does not have a fitted form due to it being inspired by the shift dress of the 1920s.
 This means that you do not need it to fit the body shape exactly.

-For this reason, a Mod dress is fairly simple to sew and create, even without a dedicated pattern.
+For this reason, a Mod dress is fairly simple to sew and create, even without a dedicated pattern (How long does it take to sew a dress?
+Find out here).
 All you need is a loose fitted shirt and some stretchy fabric, and you are good to go.

 If you are new to sewing and would like to create your own Mod dress, then you have come to the right place.
 Here we take a look at how to make a Mod dress for beginners in this full guide.